cmda-tt/course-19-20/frontend-data/assessment.md

 > **Note**: each of this rubric’s rows is cumulative: for example, to get a 5-6
 > on application, you also need to have a 1-2 and 3-4.
 In addition, each row has to be awarded with a >=5.5 in order to receive a passing grade for this course.
+> Bonus points can be rewarded when you've helped fellow students progress.
+But only if you already have a passing grade.

 <!--lint enable no-html maximum-line-length-->